shaiq681/alkhwarizm/README.md

 ## Usage

 - The Library uses the function `euclidean()` to find the Greatest Common Divisor between two Integers.
-- The Library uses the function 'dijkstra()' to find the shortest path between a single node and its neighbours.
+- The Library uses the function `dijkstra()` to find the shortest path between a single node and its neighbours.